adarshnaik1/adarshnaik1/README.md

 - 👋 Hi, I’m @adarshnaik1
 - 👀 I’m interested in Web dev, C++ programming and opensource contributions
-- 🌱 I’m currently learning C , C++ and HTML CSS
+- 🌱 I’m currently learning Machine Learning , NextJs, and the MERN stack
 - 💞️ I’m looking to collaborate on webdev projects
 - 📫 How to reach me - You can reach me on github or twitter